Romblon, Romblon: Spanish colonial era

 The islands were first visited by Spanish conquistador Martin de Goiti in late 1569, and were thereafter organized by the Spanish into encomiendas.
 The encomienda of Donblon (Romblon (Note: See Romblon in the List of provincial name etymologies of the Philippines article.)), established on April 24, 1571, was granted to Don Gonzalo Riquel.
 In the first census done by Spanish navigator Miguel de Loarca in 1582, Romblon Island was shown to have 240 residents engaged in wax gathering.
 At this time, Miguel de Loarca recorded the island's name as "Lomlon" or "Doblon".
 In the local Visayan dialect, the word means a bird warming an egg in its nest.
 It was also known as Domblon before the present name was adopted.

 In 1631, during the term of Spanish Governor-General Juan Niño de Tabora, Romblon was established as a pueblo, making it one of the two oldest settlements in the province, the other being Banton located in the north of the province.
 In 1635, the island of Romblon was evangelized by Spanish Recollect fathers and became a dependency of the Captaincy General of the Philippines.
 Their fortified church is the present cathedral of Romblon.
 It received its first Spanish missionaries in the 17th century.
 During the 17th and 18th centuries, it was often ravaged by Moros.
 Two forts were erected by the Spanish, San Andrés and Santiago.

 It was organized into a Comandancia (a province or district under military control) by the Spanish in 1853.
+During the 1800s census Romblon was recorded to have 1,511 native families and 15 Spanish-Filipino families.

 Philippine–American War era

 In 1898, at the conclusion of the Spanish–American War, Spain ceded the Philippines to the United States.
 In 1901, the Americans established a civilian government in Romblon Province.
 Ten new barrios were created and three existing barrios were abolished.
-Those impacted included Aglomiom, which was merged with Sablayan due to its small population, Embarcacion, which was reattached to El Pueblo or Poblacion, and the inland barrio of Cogon, which was reorganized and split into the five barrios of Tambac, Ilauran, Macalas, Lamao, and Agbaluto (referred to collectively as TIMLA, from their initial letters), while barrio Alfonso XIII was renamed Li-o.
+Those impacted included Aglomiom, which was merged with Sablayan due to its small population, Embarcacion, which was reattached to El Pueblo or Poblacion, and the inland barrio of Cogon, which was reorganized and split into the five barrios of Tambac, Ilauran, Macalas, Lamao, and Agbaluto (referred to collectively as TIMLA, from their initial letters), while barrio Alfonso XIII was renamed Calabogo.

 The 10 additional barrios were Bagacay, Agbudia, Agtongo, Embarcacion, Maria Cristina (renamed as Sawang) and the five TIMLA barrios.
 Agtongo was created into a separate barrio in 1916, taken from Cajimos.
 In 1918, those engaged in the maritime industry were designated separately as a distinct barrio known as Embarcacion, which was annexed again to barrio Poblacion or El Pueblo in 1939.
 Agbudia was the last barrio to be created after being taken from Guimpingan in 1939.
 Meanwhile, the two barrios Majabangbaybay and Sogod, located in Tablas island, were returned to Badajoz (now San Agustin), and were abolished as independent barrios and attached as sitios of barrio Guinpuc-an (Carmen) in 1901.